Alignak-monitoring-contrib/alignak-webui/docs/source/04_run/index.rst

 .. warning:: If you do not have those files when the WebUI is started, make sure that the user account used to run the backend is allow to write in the */usr/local/var/log/alignak-webui* directory ;)

-To stop the Alignak WebUI application:
+To stop / reload the Alignak WebUI application:
 ::

     # Ctrl+C in the session where you started the alignak-webui-uwsgi script will stop the WebUI